Modal Demo

 • HTTPS address

-• Lock icon next to the URL
+• Security icon (lock or tune icon, depending on the browser) next to the URL

-• Business name (for EV certificate)
+• Business name inside the certificate details (for OV/EV certificates)

-To get more details, click the lock icon and then expand the Certificate.
-Verify if the certificate’s details, including the certificate authority and the certificate validity period, are correct.
+To get more details, click the security icon and then expand the Certificate.
+Verify if the certificateโ€™s details, including the certificate authority and the certificate validity period, are correct.

-If you’re unable to find any or all of the trust seals listed above, reach out to your hosting provider and ask for assistance.
+If youโ€™re unable to find any or all of the trust details listed above, reach out to your hosting provider and ask for assistance.
 Depending on the type of error you encounter, the SSL certificate may have to be removed and reinstalled.

 #8 – Submit your HTTPS site to Google Search Console